-i.
-Staff and students may not reproduce copyright works other than to the extent permitted by law or by appropriate licences or permissions from the copyright owner. ii.
-Provided certain conditions may apply, copying be permissible under exceptions found in the Copyright including; Act; For non-commercial research or private study. a)

-b) For criticism, review and news reporting.
+- i.
+Staff and students may not reproduce copyright works other than to the extent permitted by law or by appropriate licences or permissions from the copyright owner. - ii.
+Provided certain conditions apply, copying may be permissible under exceptions found in the Copyright Act; including; - a) For non-commercial research or private study. - b) For criticism, review and news reporting.

 - c) Quotation.

 - d) Caricature, parody or pastiche.

 - e) Educational exceptions (including;

 - Illustration for instruction.

 - Copying for the purposes of examination.

 - Recording by educational establishments of broadcasts.

 - Copying and use of extracts of works by educational establishments.

-iii.
+- iii.
 The user of these exceptions is required to apply their own judgement as to whether or not their copying would be defendable.